Hi everybody!

 default scale, see https://github.com/php/php-src/pull/2746.
 Nikita

-suggested to accept the arguments allowed bybcinit()
+suggested to accept the arguments allowed bybcinit()for all

 functions in the first place.
 This would, however, raise the question